zidsi/classla/README.superuser.md

 ## Usage of inflectional lexicon

 Slovenian standard model also supports usage of inflectional lexicon.
-To use it, lemma processor has to be selected, and `pos_use_lexicon` must be set to `True`.
+To use it, `pos_use_lexicon` must be set to `True`.

 ### Example of inflectional lexicon usage
 ```
 >>> import classla
->>> classla.download('sl')                              # download standard models for Slovene, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
 >>> nlp = classla.Pipeline('sl', pos_use_lexicon=True)  # initialize the default Slovene pipeline, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
 >>> doc = nlp("France Prešeren je rojen v Vrbi.")       # run the pipeline
 >>> print(doc.to_conll())                               # print the output in CoNLL-U format